stuartmead/structurefrommotion/README.md

 ------------------------------
 1. Download and install [CSIRO Workspace](https://research.csiro.au/workspace/download/)
 3. Checkout the fork of the CSIRO pointcloudplugin repository from [here] (https://github.com/stuartmead/pointcloudplugin) and follow the build instructions.
+4. Checkout [OpenCV] (https://github.com/Itseez/opencv) and [OpenCV Contrib modules] (https://github.com/Itseez/opencv_contrib) and build them yourself.
+You only need the opencv_xfeatures2d module, so I would recommend turning everything else off (additionally turning off the CUDA modules will save a lot of compilation time).
-4. Download and install [OpenCV 2.4] (http://opencv.org) (or build a version yourself), ensure that you add the opencv/bin directory to your PATH variable.
+5. Add the opencv/bin directory to your PATH variable.
-5. Check out this repository
+6. Check out this repository
-5. Launch CMake from Workspace's Development menu to configure and generate the project.
+7. Launch CMake from Workspace's Development menu to configure and generate the project.
 This needs to be done from within Workspace rather than running CMake directly as some key environment variables get setup.
+8. Make the variable OpenCV_DIR point to your OpenCV build directory (the one with OpenCVConfig.cmake)
-6. Compile the project
+9. Make and compile the project
 7. Add the plugin to Workspace through Settings>Configure application>Plugins
 8. Restart Workspace and a Structure from motion group should be visible in the operation catalogue.